db-developer/fast-eslint-8/docs/eslint.styleguides.md

 ```
 > __Note:__
-> Alternatively you can add this to your <code>fast-eslint-8</code> 'base config' settings,
+> Alternatively you can add the configuration name to your <code>fast-eslint-8</code>
-> if you want to use a styleguide for all of your projects.
+> 'base config' settings, if you want to use a styleguide for all of your projects.

 ___